YACS-RCOS/yacs.n/rpi_data/Degree_Tamplates/README.txt

 2: <major_scrap.py>
 The major_scrap.py is used for read the "majorURLlist2022FA.txt" and then turn this file to a txt file that include all the info on the websites of every links.
-And the files that be generated are "majorData2022.txt" and "DBCCommandsN.txt". outfile = "majorData2022.txt" outfile2 = "DBCCommandsN.txt"
+And the files that be generated are "majorData2022.txt" and "Database.txt". outfile = "majorData2022.txt" outfile2 = "DBCCommandsN.txt"

-major_scrap.py -> read -> "majorURLlist2022FA.txt" -> write -> "majorData2022.txt" and "DBCCommandsN.txt"
+major_scrap.py -> read -> "majorURLlist2022FA.txt" -> write -> "majorData2022.txt" and "Database.txt"

 3: <to_json_2022.py>
 After we get the "majorData2022.txt", so we can just put the file in the to_json_2022.py and then we may get a json file that include all the